Configuring UEFI Secure Boot

 Upstream stx public keys repo: https://opendev.org/starlingx/public-keys

-The keys under cgcs-root/public-keys are the public keys used in the verification process of secure boot process for StarlingX Debian.
+The keys under cgcs-root/public-keys are the public keys used in the verification process of secure boot for StarlingX Debian.

-grubx64.efi (signed grub image) and mmx64.efi (signed shim tool image);
+The public key used by shim to verify grubx64.efi (signed grub image) and mmx64.efi (signed shim tool image).

-openssl req -new -x509 -newkey rsa:2048 -keyout BOOT.priv -outform DER -out BOOT.der -days 36500 -subj "/CN=My Boot/" -nodes
+openssl req -new -x509 -newkey rsa:2048 -keyout BOOT.priv \

 openssl x509 -inform der -in BOOT.der -out BOOT.pem